← All resources

 Firmbase is built on a completely different assumption: you define your ICP once, we continuously surface the right accounts.

+Instead of filters, you describe your ideal customer in natural language.
 The system runs continuously.
 We monitor Companies House filings, job postings, funding announcements, and growth signals.
 When an account matches your criteria and shows a buying signal, we surface it.
-You don't rebuild the list - the list rebuilds itself.

 Comparison table